 A member who sells an item on eBay.
 Remember eBay has rules to help ensure that transactions are safe and hassle-free for the seller and the buyer.
 For more information, see Rules for sellers.

-The Seller Dashboard is a tool that enables business sellers and PowerSellers to monitor and maintain their detailed seller ratings for 30 days and 12 month periods.
+The Seller standards dashboard is a tool that enables business sellers and PowerSellers to monitor and maintain their detailed seller ratings for 30 days and 12 month periods.